puranchen/Scite/README.md

 # Scite
-Read, cite and publish scientific research application
+An application for reading, tracking and publishing scientific research